In this chapter, let’s discuss what you should do when not having a client training session.

-And one of the easiest ways that you can achieve some form of cardio is by thinking outside the box a little.
+And one of the easiest ways you can achieve some form of cardio is by thinking a little outside the box.

 For example, does the gym that you work in have some stairs?

-Well, you can use them to train in the downtime while you wait for your clients.
+Well, you can use them for training in the downtime while you wait for your clients.

-You could even incorporate them into a client’s training regime and also workout with them at the same time (as we covered above).
+You could even incorporate them into a client’s training regime and work out with them simultaneously (as we covered above).

 Stairs are also a brilliant idea for interval training.